Serhan Alkan, MD

-Serhan Alkan, MD is a Director of Personalized Medicine Diagnostics, Director of Hematopathology, Director of the Hematopathology Fellowship program and Director of Clinical Pathology in the Department of Pathology and Laboratory Medicine.
+Serhan Alkan, MD, is the Vice Chair, Director of Clinical Pathology in the Department of Pathology and Laboratory Medicine, Director of Personalized Medicine Diagnostics, Director of Hematopathology, Director of the Hematopathology Fellowship program.
 His current research encompasses hematopathology, including molecular characteristics of leukemia, and personalized medicine such as the prognostic and therapeutic implications of tumor genetic features.
 He has published over 100 peer reviewed articles and book chapters in these fields.

 Dr. Alkan has been an active educator for medical students, residents and fellows.
 While at Loyola University Medical Center in Chicago, Illinois, Dr. Alkan was the recipient of the Pathology “Teacher of the Year” Award in 2000 and 2004.
 Additionally, he mentored two housestaff recipients for the best hematopathology paper award by the Society of Hematopathologists at the United States and Canadian Academy of Pathology national meeting.